dflydev/dflydev-hawk/README.md

 The return value is a string that represents the bewit.
 This string should be added to a requested URI by appending it to the end of the URI.
-If the URI has query paramters already, the bewit should have `&bewit=` appended to the front of it.
-If the URI does not have query paramters already, the bewit should have `?bewit=` appended to the front of it.
+If the URI has query parameters already, the bewit should have `&bewit=` appended to the front of it.
+If the URI does not have query parameters already, the bewit should have `?bewit=` appended to the front of it.

 #### Client Bewit Example